jar398/listtools/doc/guide.md

     src/clean.py --help

-Some tools operate on arbitrary CSV files, while some assume they're working with Darwin Core files.
+Some tools operate on arbitrary CSV files, while some assume they're working with Darwin Core files or 'cleaned' Darwin Core files.

 ### clean

-A Darwin Core data source should be run through `src/clean.py` first for some modest validation and DwC-specific cleaning.
+A Darwin Core data source should be run through `src/clean.py` first for some modest validation and DwC-specific cleaning and normalization.

     src/clean.py --input A.dump/Taxon.tsv >A-clean.csv